NETborg/laravel-przelewy24/README.md

     'mode' => env('P24_MODE', 'sandbox'),

     /*
-        provide route name (don't use URL here) where Client shoud be redirected on transaction cancellation (you can override it on transaction registration) */
+        provide route name (or URL starting with `http://` or `https://`) where Client shoud be redirected on transaction cancellation or after payment completion (you can override it on transaction registration) */
     'route_return' => null,
 ];